pcardotatgit/XDR_Workflows_and_Stuffs/Create_a_Networking_Device_Target/readme.md

 **Ok Done for the Target !**

-Let's interace with it from a SecureX Worflow activity
+Let's interact with it from a SecureX Worflow activity

 ## Send a cli show interface command

 Create an new workflow.

 The target to use for your workflow must be the **Terminal Endpoint** you created in the previous step.

 In the canvas, Drag and drop an **Execute Terminal Command(s)** activity from the activity list.